 North Carolina State University (Raleigh, NC) — B.S.W.

 Julie is passionate about helping her clients find and connect with their authentic self while pushing them to meet their stated goals.
-She sees therapy as a courageous step to becoming the person you want to be and always feels honored to get to be a part of that journey.
+She sees therapy and prioritizing mental health as a courageous step to becoming the person you want to be and always feels honored to get to be a part of that journey.

 Boston University (Boston, MA) — M.S.W.